-For tax purposes, the Company is disregarded as an entity separate from its single member, IHI, pursuant to U.S. Income Tax Regulations Sec.
-301.7701-3(b)(1)(ii).
+The Company is treated as a disregarded entity for tax purposes.
+Its taxable income is reported as part of IHI's tax returns.
 The Company pays to or recovers from IHI the taxes it has recorded, which are calculated on a separate company basis under a tax sharing agreement with IHI.
 The Company, together with IHI and certain other subsidiaries in the United States, is included in a consolidated federal income tax return, and consolidated or combined state and local income tax returns.

-The accrued tax payable of \$1.6 million is included in payable to affiliates on the statement of financial condition at March 31, 2020.
+The accrued tax payable of \$4.2 million is included in payable to affiliates on the statement of financial condition at March 31, 2021.